hapax/hapax.github.io/assets/bus.md

 ---

-**January 26, 2021.** *The bus paradox states that, if buses arrive randomly but every 10 minutes on average, the average wait time is 10 minutes rather than 5.
+**January 26, 2021.** *The bus paradox states that, if buses arrive randomly every ten minutes on average, a patron arriving randomly will wait ten minutes on average, rather than the expected five.
 I give a simple, geometric proof and generalise in various directions.*

 #### Introduction